rust-stuco/lectures/week13/ecosystem.md

 ---

 # Clippy Lint Levels

-Clippy offers many levels of lints, based on your needs
+Clippy offers many different lint levels.

 *  `clippy::all`: all lints that are on by default
     * `clippy::correctness`: code that is outright wrong or useless
     * `clippy::suspicious`: code that is most likely wrong or useless